pusher/pusher-js/README.md

 });
 ```

-Additional parameters to be sent when the channel authentication endpoint is called.
 When using [ajax authentication](https://pusher.com/docs/authenticating_users#ajax_authentication) the parameters are passed as additional `POST` parameters.
 When using [jsonp authentication](http://pusher.com/docs/authenticating_users#jsonp_authentication) the parameters are passed as `GET` parameters.
 This can be useful with web application frameworks that guard against [CSRF (Cross-site request forgery)](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

 ##### CSRF